 4. Pat steaks dry with a paper towel before grilling.
 The reason behind it is simple.
 Wet steaks won’t sear and let you get those beautiful sear marks on your steak.
 Once you’ve dabbed off all the excess liquid, you are ready to grill.

 4. Use a food thermometer to check for doneness.
 You may be tempted to cut into the steak with a knife, but don’t.
 You’ll be letting all those mouthwatering juices to escape.
 I have a small food thermometer that I use that tells me what temperature my steak is at.
 It’s handy to have since everyone likes their steak a different way.
 I love mine medium rare.
-Check out this guide, When Is It Done?, for ways to tell if your steak is cooked the way you want it.

 5. Let meat rest 10 minutes before serving.
 I know it’s hard because you are hungry and want to dig right in with your fork and knife, but hold yourself back.
 Your steak will be so much juicier and more flavourful if you give it a little time to finish cooking and let the juices flow inside.
 As an added bonus, your plate won’t be filled with liquid.
 It will be inside the steak where it’s supposed to be instead!